arp242/arp242.net/code/dnsblock/index.markdown

 DNS proxy and filter.

-The intended and most common usage is to block third-party browser requests.
+It's intended usage is to block third-party browser requests.
 It's not intended to "block advertisement" as such, rather it's intended to "block third party requests".

 It's inspired by adsuck, which unfortunately hasn't been updated in a few years and is suffering from some problems.